July 14, 2009

 Fish

-I will add fish—native gambusia or hardy goldfish are good choices—for color and life in the pond, and for eating mosquito larvae.
+I will add fish — native gambusia or hardy goldfish are good choices — for color and life in the pond, and for eating mosquito larvae.
 In fact, I never feed my goldfish, letting them forage instead on mosquito larvae, algae, bugs, and the anacharis at the bottom of the pond.
 Check with your supplier to find out how many fish your size pond can support.
 If you don’t want fish, you’ll need to rely on mosquito dunks or bits to keep larvae from hatching in the water.
+Questions about the water temperature and fish are answered below.

 Maintenance